In-patient luxury rehab center in Thailand

 • Indifference toward loved ones and life in general

-Possible causes of Codeine addiction aren’t entirely clear.
-Addiction is a complicated disease where different factors play a role.
+Possible causes of Codeine addiction involve different factors that play a role in its development.
 It’s more likely that a combination of different factors contributes to the development of Codeine addiction rather than a single cause.
-Possible causes of codeine addiction are listed below:
+The possible causes of codeine addiction are listed below:

-• Genetics: some people have a genetic predisposition to develop an addiction.
-The journal Current Psychiatry Reviews published a paper that discussed genetics related to dopamine and opioid receptors.
+• Genetics: Certain people have a genetic predisposition to developing an addiction.
+The journal Current Psychiatry Reviews published a paper by Mistry et al., in 2014 that discussed genetics related to dopamine and opioid receptors.
 The paper reported that there is a genetic contribution to addiction disorders, including opioid addiction.
-In fact, the scientists observed a consistent contribution of variation within DRD2, OPRD1, OPRM1, and BDNF genes toward the development of opioid addiction.
-These genes encode signaling molecules and receptors that play a major role in the pathophysiology of substance use disorders.
-People whose first-degree relative such as a sibling or parent, is addicted to substances are more likely to develop addiction too.
-For that reason, Codeine addiction has a genetic component as well.
-Having a family member with addiction makes a person more susceptible to becoming addicted to Codeine too.
+In fact, the scientists observed variation within the DRD2, OPRM1, BDNF, and OPRD1 loci as a consistent factor in the development of opioid dependence.
+Critical components of the pathophysiology of substance use disorders are receptors and signaling molecules encoded by these specific genes.
+Individuals who have substance-dependent first-degree relatives, including parents or siblings, have an increased susceptibility to developing addiction themselves.
+For that reason, Codeine addiction has a genetic component.

-• Biological: certain brain abnormalities and impaired levels of neurotransmitters can contribute to the development of Codeine addiction.
-Evidence shows people who develop addictive disorders have abnormalities in the prefrontal cortex, an area in the brain that plays a role in planning, judgment, and other executive functions.
-The prefrontal cortex signaling to the reward system is compromised in people with addiction.
-As a result, they have a decreased ability to utilize judgment to control their impulses and are predisposed to drug-seeking behaviors.
+• Biological: Certain brain abnormalities and impaired levels of neurotransmitters contribute to the development of Codeine addiction.
+In fact, a study by Thomas R. Kosten and Tony P. George, published in the July 2002 issue of Science & Practice Perspectives stated that people with addiction exhibit abnormalities in the prefrontal cortex (PFC) region of the brain.
+The prefrontal cortex (PFC) plays a crucial role in regulating planning, decision-making, as well as other executive functions.
+People with addictive disorders have impaired prefrontal cortex (PFC) signaling to the mesolimbic reward system, making them prone to compulsive drug-taking and impaired judgment in controlling impulses.
 When it comes to the reward system, the neurotransmitter dopamine is in charge.
 An impaired balance of dopamine and weakened dopamine receptors play a role in the development of addiction because the brain and body seek higher amounts of the drug just to experience the same effects.

-• Psychological: many people struggle with mental illnesses such as anxiety, depression, or something else.
+• Psychological: Numerous people struggle with mental illnesses such as anxiety or depression.
 These conditions have a wide range of symptoms that affect a person’s emotions, behaviors, thoughts, and other aspects of life.
-In these cases, people may start using various substances, including opioids like Codeine, to “numb” the psychological impact of the mental illness and generate positive feelings.
+In these cases, people start using various substances, including opioids like Codeine, to “numb” the psychological impact of the mental illness and generate positive feelings.
 Repeated use leads to abuse, tolerance, dependence, and addiction to Codeine.

-• Environmental: people who are raised in turbulent, dysfunctional homes are more likely to develop an addiction to various substances, including Codeine.
+• Environmental: People who are raised in turbulent, dysfunctional homes are more likely to develop an addiction to various substances, including Codeine.
 Substance abuse becomes a coping mechanism to deal with traumas they experience.
-Also, people whose family members were addicted to Codeine are at a higher risk of developing an addiction to this opioid too.
-It’s not just due to genetic predisposition but also because they are exposed to a behavior that is normalized in that environment.
+In addition, people whose family members were addicted to Codeine are at a higher risk of developing an addiction to this opioid too.
+It’s not just due to genetic predisposition but because they are exposed to a behavior that is normalized in that environment.
 For that reason, socializing with people who are addicted to Codeine increases the risk of addiction as well.

 Short-term effects Long-term effects